Ultimate Road Trip Guide: Perth to Darwin

 Our car was at a mechanic for a few hours, but in that few hours we came up with a new plan and it turned out to be the best decision we could’ve made.
 We would’ve missed out on one of the highlights of our road trip, Purnululu NP.

 I’ve said it before about spots in Oz, and I’ll say it again: it’s a must-see.
-The beehive-shaped Bungle Bungles Range is out of this world and the hikes are amazing.
+The beehive-shaped Bungle Bungle Range is out of this world and the hikes are amazing.
+Don’t skip Cathedral Gorge and if you have the time go on a helicopter ride to admire the view from the sky.

 You really do need a 4WD for a lot of the roads in Purnululu NP and the camping grounds that are only accessible by 4WD are less crowded and surrounded by nature.
 If you can live without a hot shower and clean toilets you will have an awesome time here.